-Rural Development:
+Rural Development :

-The concept of 'Rural development' was born in the context of agriculture, and it remained for a long time with agricultural development in India.
+The concept of 'Rural development' was born in the context of agriculture, and it remained for a long time with agricultural development

-Defination by World Bank:
+World Bank defines :

 "Rural development is a strategy designed to improve the economic and social life of a specific group of people - the rural poor.
 Rural development involves extending the benefits of development to the poorest among those who seek livelihood in the rural areas.
 The group includes small-scale farmers, tenants and the landless."